tushxxarr/CateringHub/README.md

 - Comprehensive food item listings with images, descriptions, and pricing
 - Order management system with status tracking
 - Invoice generation and payment tracking
-- Responsive design for desktop and mobile access
 - Dashboard interfaces customized for each user role
 - Search and filter functionality for food items and merchants
 - Order history and tracking for customers